TomDDG/ZXPicoMD/README.md

 ![image](./Images/IMG_0151.jpg "In Case Old")

 Adam Kay has also created a design which looks nearly identical to the original Microdrive case, this uses a 1.54" OLED.
-The has a few other improvements over the original case such as front mounted SD Card slot which helps if you attach a real h/w Mircrodrive.
+This has a few other improvements over the original case such as front mounted SD Card slot which helps if you attach a real h/w Mircrodrive.

 ![image](./Images/ZXPicoMD_AdamKayCase.jpg "In Case - Adam Kay Design")